 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Rawalpindi and nearby
+Top Coworking Spaces in Rawalpindi and Nearby

-Recent Reviews in Rawalpindi
+Recent Reviews of Shared Office Space in Rawalpindi

 Once home to the "Fasting Buddha" statue that is today displayed in the British Museum in London, Rawalpindi commonly known as "Pindi", sits in the Punjab province of Pakistan adjacent to Pakistan's capital city of Islamabad.
 These 2 cities are known as the "twin cities" due to the strong social and economic links between them.
 Rawalpindi is the 4th largest city by population in the whole of Pakistan, so you definitely won't have any trouble finding someone to ask directions to the nearest coworking venue if you get lost.
 Summers are hot and wet (think dripping in sweat), whilst its winters are a little bit cooler and drier reaching as low as below 0 so the thermal undies will have to come out.
 Rawalpindi averages a huge number of thunderstorms and strong windstorms that can reach up to 176km per hour, as it sits at the feet of the Himalayas making its weather quite variable.